santiagofranco/NinetyNine/README.md

 There are two branches, master and rxswift.
 1. master contains a VIPER version, and it is a version that I consider ready for production (except for the lack of localizable files).
 2. rxswift contains also a VIPER architecuture, but using rxswift & rxcocoa for events in view side, and rxswift for network calls and timer logic in interactors side.
-I also adapted the .test suite so the test are still passing.
+I also adapted the test suite so the test are still passing.

 UI testing left out because of simplifying.